-After 18 years spent sweating it out in Delaware County – just waiting for the moment when I could bust out, break out, let loose with my barbaric yawp – there I sat, half-baked on a set of pull-out bleachers, hunkered deep inside a low-budget gymnasium, watching some dude named Bird lead a “WE ARE …” chant as he charged across mid-court, unfurling an industrial-sized banner.
+After 18 years spent sweating it out in Delaware County, just waiting for the moment when I could break out, bust out, explode across the cosmos, there I sat, half-baked on a set of bleachers, hunkered deep inside a low-budget gym, watching some dude named Bird lead a “WE ARE …” chant as he charged across mid-court, unfurling an industrial-sized banner.

 I was there to be acclimated, indoctrinated, to pledge allegiance to the drag.
 Only I had no interest in being acclimated, or indoctrinated, or even cheering on some dude named Bird.
-In fact, the only thing I did have interest in at that particular moment in time was sleep … sleep, and the fleeting, desperate hope that when I awoke, all of this would somehow vanish, clearing a path for me to continue not-so-confidently in the direction of my dreams.
+In fact, the only thing I did have interest in at that particular moment was sleep … sleep, and the fleeting hope that when I awoke, all of this would somehow vanish, clearing a path for me to continue along my way.

 Delaware County, by and large, is not a place where fertile dreams are given to seed.

-All of which explains why I’d spent the bulk of that past summer running …running as fast and as far as I could, praying that something – anything, really – might come along and lift me out of said funk.
-Only I was young, and poor, and devoid of any means or transportation, which meant the furthest I could conceivably go was a close friend’s house in Ocean City, New Jersey, where there was more than enough free liquor and vibes to see me through until September.
+All of which explains why I’d spent the bulk of that past summer running …running as fast as I could, praying that something – anything, really – might come along and lift me out of said funk.
+I was young, and I was poor, and I was devoid of any means or transportation, which meant the furthest I could go was a close friend’s beach house in Ocean City, New Jersey, where there was enough free liquor to see me through until September.

-The night before orientation I wound up at a friend’s house well past 2 o’clock in the morning, drunkenly begging his older sister to give me a ride out to the turnpike, where I planned on hitchhiking directly across the Pennsylvania line.
+The night before orientation I wound up at a friend’s house well past 2 AM, drunkenly begging his older sister to give me a ride out to the turnpike, where I planned on hitchhiking directly across the Pennsylvania line.
 Was I a bit over the moon with drama?
 Yes, I was a bit over the moon with drama.
 But I was also deadly serious.
-In fact, I’d go so far as to say I was about as serious as any 17-year old with a belly full of Johnnie Black is capable of being.
+In fact, I’d go say I was about as serious as any 17-year old with a belly full of Johnnie Walker is capable of being.

-In the end, my midnight ride to freedom never happened.
-Instead, I simply drank my way straight through till morning, at which point I wandered over to my parent’s house, where my mother stood in wait to drop me off at the local university campus.
+In the end, my midnight ride to freedom would never come to pass.
+Instead, I simply drank my way till morning, at which point I wandered over to my parent’s house, where my mother stood in wait to drop me off at the local campus.
 I hadn’t slept, or shaved, or showered in two days.
 I had an orange film smeared all over my jeans.
 I was the walking embodiment of every emotion that I felt.

-Within weeks of orientation, I fell in with a small group of burnouts whose apparent lack of interest was similar to mine.
-Every morning, the lot of us would make our way out to the campus, ditch class, wander over to the Commons Building, and bounce back and forth between the cafeteria and the gym, panhandling loose change until we’d accumulated enough to afford a case of beer.
+Within weeks of orientation, I fell in with a small group of burnouts whose lack of interest was on par with mine.
+Every morning, the lot of us would make our way out to campus, ditch class, wander over to the Commons Building, and bounce between the cafeteria and the gym, panhandling loose change until we’d accumulated enough to afford a case of beer.

 One morning, I arrived on campus earlier than usual, hungover and unkempt.
-I headed to the library, commandeered the audio-visual room, where I decided to lay down for a nap.
-Penn State’s audio-visual rooms ran uncharacteristically warm back in those days, warm and quiet to the extent one could drift into a Snow-White sleep with subtle regard for the surroundings.
-And so I drifted, drifted deep into a Snow-White sleep.
+I headed to the library and commandeered the audio-visual room, where I laid down to take a nap.
+Penn State’s audio-visual rooms ran uncharacteristically warm back in those days, warm and quiet to the extent one could drift into a sleep with little regard for the surroundings.

-I cannot tell you how long I slept, nor can I explain why none of my friends came by to wake me.
-I can only verify that when I did come to – face down in a pile of denim – I could hear voices, rhetorical voices, the kind of voices that are generally associated with long speeches.
-My eyes were shut, but my bearings were intact, which is how I knew I was still lying on that carpet.
-I rolled over, a tangled mess, interrupting the progress of an assembly – students huddled round me in a horseshoe curve, lone moderator at the fore.
-I sat up, gathered my belongings.
+When I came to – face down in a pile of denim – I could hear voices, rhetorical voices, the kind of voices that are generally associated with long speeches.
+My eyes were shut, but my bearings were intact, which is how I knew I was still lying in the center of the AV room.
+I rolled over, interrupting a class lecture.
+A dozen or more students sat huddled around me in a horseshoe curve.
+A lone moderator stood at the fore.
+I sat up.
+I gathered my belongings.
 I made a beeline for the door.

 A week after the spring semester ended, the long-standing battle between my father and I reached a crescendo.
 We were fighting almost daily – loud and vile, tooth and bone.
 It was during one of these arguments, at a point when the two of us very nearly came to blows, that my father opened the front door and invited me to leave.
 And so I did … just not until the following morning.